 cd Command Syntax

 cd command has very simple syntax where we provide the path.
-There is also drive part but it is used very rarely and optionally.
+There is also a drive part but it is used very rarely and optionally.
 We can also use

 chdir command like